lbugnion/ms-glossary/synopsis/tls-ssl.md

 Today's words of the day are abbreviations: TLS / SSL.

-> Show the letters on the screen with finger, tap tap tap
+> Show the letters on the screen with finger, tap tap tap.
+Remember to tap right to left.

 TLS is short for Transport Layer Security

-> Show the letters on the screen with finger, tap tap tap
+> Show the letters on the screen with finger, tap tap tap.
+Remember to tap right to left.

 SSL is short for Secure Sockets Layer.

-> TODO DEMO
+> Camera

 We often hear these two abbreviations put together, for example when someone says "you can setup TLS/SSL on the Azure Portal".
 SSL is a standard that enables secure, encrypted transmissions over the internet.
 It requires a certificate that you can purchase from various vendors.